PlaydateSquad/pd-achievements/docs/achievements.md

 ### achievements.initialize(`table`: _config_data_, `bool`: _silent_)

-Initializes pdachievements with data about your game's achievements.
+Initializes pdachievements with data about your game’s achievements.
 This is required to run before calling other functions, such as `.grant()` or `.advance()`.
 See above for examples and full data schema.
 Set `silent` to `true` if you want to suppress the debug logs printed to the console.

 ### achievements.grant(`string`: _achievement_id_)